Switch to Annual Contracts and Add $24K–$48K Without New Clients: Pricing Protocol for $70K–$100K Operators

 Churn gap: 44.4 percentage points

-He tried offering an annual “option” alongside a monthly one.
-3 of 68 customers (4.4%) took it over 6 months.
-The rest stayed monthly.
+He tried offering an annual “option” alongside a monthly one, and over 6 months only 3 of 68 customers (4.4%) took it while the rest stayed on monthly.

-The approach: making annual optional.
-The problem: humans default to familiar (monthly).
-When given a choice without an incentive, 95%+ choose monthly.
+Problem: humans default to familiar monthly pricing, and when they’re given a choice without a clear incentive, 95%+ choose monthly.

-The issue isn’t that you can’t sell annual contracts.
-It’s that presenting annual as an “optional upgrade” without math-driven positioning kills conversion.
+Result: the issue isn’t that you can’t sell annual contracts; it’s that presenting annual as an optional upgrade without math-driven positioning kills conversion.

-But making annual the default with a strategic monthly alternative?
-Different economics.
+Shift in structure: making annual the default with a strategic monthly alternative changes the economics.

-Hassan switched to annual-first pricing.
-Offered a 15% discount on the annual upfront.
-Monthly available at full price.
+What Hassan changed: switched to annual-first pricing, offered a 15% discount on the annual upfront, and kept monthly available at full price.

 The math shows revenue decreased.
 Here’s the cash flow reality: